 How many records were deleted?

-[Insert screenshot and brief explanation here.]
+I used the code above to delete all records with a reason of Rejected from the RMA table.
+There were a total of 596 records deleted.

 Update your existing tables from “Customer” to “Collaborator” using SQL based on this change in requirements.
 Provide the SQL commands you ran against MySQL to complete this successfully in your answer: